Ugandan English: Grammar differences

-Pronunciation
+Verbs

-Ugandan pronunciation of English varies widely depending on the level of education of teachers and the exposure to English.
-Since native speakers, English recordings, and dictionaries with pronunciation guides are not readily available to most Ugandans, they rely on spelling to guess how to pronounce words.
-As a result, visitors will hear "spelling pronunciation".
-For example, in Kampala, "acacia" as in Acacia Avenue is pronounced /a ˈka sia/, not /əˈkeɪʃə/ or /əˈkeɪ sɪə/.
+There is a tendency to create strong verbs from weak English verbs.
+For example, the past participle of the verb "to flop" is "flap" instead of "flopped".
+"I flap the test" means "I didn’t do well in the test".
+Other examples include rendering the past participle of "to game" as gam, "to fetch" as fatch and "to chop" as chap.

 Spelling

-Standard English spelling rules are often flouted, even in official publications.
-For example, the word dining is frequently spelt "dinning," which to a native English speaker would be pronounced with a "short" i /ɪ/, as if it refers to making a loud noise (din) rather than referring to the room in which eating takes place (dine).
+Standard English spelling rules are often openly disregarded, even in official publications.
+For example, the word dining is frequently spelt "dinning", which to a native English speaker would imply a pronunciation with a "short" i /ɪ/, as if it refers to making a loud noise (din) rather than referring to the room in which eating takes place (dine).
 Businesses that are labelled saloons are, in reality, western salons.